uberto/kondor-json/README.md

 ## Ideas for Future Features (PRs welcome)

-- Generate Json schema and automatically validate

 - A DSL for Java

 - Generating random values from the converters

-- Add a converter that use Jackson for simplify the migration/adopting
+- Add a converter that use Jackson to simplify the migration/adoption

 - Add integration with Snodge for fuzzy testing